12.1 – Overview

 12.6 – Budget

 A Budget is an event during which the Ministry of Finance discusses the country’s finance in detail.
 The Finance Minister, on behalf of the ministry, makes a budget presentation to the entire country.
 During the budget, major policy announcements and economic reforms are announced, which impacts various industries across the markets.
-Therefore the budget plays a vital role in the economy
+Therefore the budget plays a vital role in the economy.

-- If market participants start selling ITC, then the markets will come down because ITC is an index heavyweight.
+- If market participants start selling ITC, the markets will come down because ITC is an index heavyweight.

-As a reaction to the budget announcement, ITC traded 3.5% lower for this precise reason.
+In reaction to the budget announcement, ITC traded 3.5% lower for this precise reason.

 12.7 – Corporate Earnings Announcement